SOLD OUT! VIRTUAL Ethics for Social Work, Substance Use Disorder, Recipient Rights Professionals & Psychologists

 Psychologist: MPA is co-sponsoring with CMHAM.
 The Michigan Psychological Association is approved by the American Psychological Association to sponsor continuing education for psychologists.
 MPA maintains responsibility for this program and its contents.
 Important Notice: Those who attend the training and complete the MPA evaluation form will receive 6 continuing education credits.
 Please note that APA CE rules require that we give credit only to those who attend the entire workshop.

-Certificate Awarded: After confirmation that you have fully participated in this training (see Virtual Participation section below), completed the quiz and evaluation, your Continuing Education Certificate will be emailed to you within 30 days of the training.
+Certificate Awarded: After confirmation that you have fully participated in this training (see Virtual Participation section below) your Continuing Education Certificate will be emailed to you within 30 days of the training.

 - After registering, you will receive a confirmation email.

-- Recommend that you save webinar links in your calendar for easy access the day of the training.
+- Recommend that you save the meeting link in your calendar for easy access the day of the training.

-- You must watch the webinar LIVE to receive credit for the training.
+- You must watch the training LIVE to receive credit for the training.

-- Lack of response to multiple chats directly from moderators may impact your ability to receive continuing education credits.
+- Lack of response to multiple chats directly from moderators may impact your ability to receive credit.

-- Recommend that attendees log into the webinar waiting room at least 15 minutes before the training begins.
+- Recommend that attendees log into the meeting's waiting room at least 15 minutes before the training begins.

-- Registration report will indicate arrival time (note for continuing education you must be logged into the virtual training within 5 minutes of the start of the training).
+- Registration report will indicate arrival time (note you must be logged into the virtual training within 5 minutes of the start of the training).

 - Polls and/or quizzes will be randomly given with a limited time for attendees to response.
-This is required for continuing education.
+This is required to show participation.

 - Internet: A strong internet connection is highly recommended.
 If your internet service is not able to stream videos, it will likely not be strong enough to support a webinar training.
 You will want a minimum upload speed of 5mbps.
 If technology may be an issue for you, please contact CMHA at 517-374-6848 to discuss options further.